gft-academy-pl/gcp-data-analysis-with-bigquery/03-data-studio.md

 2. Click **SUM** button near both metric names to add column aliases (**name** field):
  	* _SUM(value_mld_PLN)_ --> Trade Value (mld PLN)
 	* _SUM(number_of_transactions)_ --> Number of transations
 3. Switch to **STYLE** pane.
-For second series set right-hand axis
+For #2 series set right-hand axis
 4. Add **linear** trend line to both series
 5. Pick **Show axis name** for both Y-Axes
-6. Select **Text** from **Insert** menu and draw text field above chart rectangle.
+6. Select **Text** from **Insert** menu and draw a rectangle across the top of the page.
 Provide following title for the chart: Cumulated number of transaction and trades value per year

-**Chart 2 - ten the most active clients (by number of transactions) for a given year**
+### Chart 2 - Ten the most active clients (by number of transactions) for a given year
 1. Add new page to the report.
 2. Using `transaction_by_year_client` view, add a bar chart to the page and set following data settings:
     * Dimention: client